Ivón Padilla-Rodríguez, PhD

 About

 Ivón Padilla-Rodríguez is a socio-legal historian of child migration and a scholar-activist.
-The daughter of formerly undocumented Mexican immigrants, her research in and outside of the academy is rooted in her longstanding commitments to immigrant communities.
+The daughter of formerly undocumented Mexican immigrants, her research in and outside of academia is rooted in her longstanding commitments to immigrant communities.

 She is currently working on a book project that historicizes child-centered mechanisms and consequences of U.S. immigration exclusion.
 Her manuscript draws on neglected archival records scattered across the U.S. and Mexico to show how officials used law, policy, and the concept of “alienage” to distort migrant Mexican and Central American youth’s access to the rights associated with “modern” childhood.
 In uncovering the origins of undocumented youth labor trafficking, the "school-to-deportation" pipeline, and migrant child detention in the twentieth century, her research shows how law and “alienage” nullified migrant minors’ access not just to the rights of childhood—but to childhood itself.
-And that even when migrant youth did benefit from the discourse on childhood innocence, it was weaponized against them and their parents to criminalize them both.
+But even as minors and their advocates resisted rights deprivations and benefitted from the discourse of youthful innocence, it was weaponized against them and their parents to criminalize them both.
 Beyond simply describing the possibilities enabled by childhood innocence, the book will urgently warn of its perils.

 The dissertation Dr. Padilla-Rodríguez's book project is based on was awarded four dissertation prizes: the Bancroft Dissertation Award from Columbia University's Graduate School of Arts and Sciences, the Outstanding Dissertation Award from the Immigration and Ethnic History Society, the Best Dissertation Prize from the Society for the History of Children and Youth, and the Cromwell Dissertation Prize from the American Society for Legal History.

-Outside of the academy, her writing and research have appeared in The Washington Post, Time, Teen Vogue, and NACLA.
+Outside of academia, her writing, research, and expertise have appeared in a variety of national media outlets.
 She has also authored policy briefs on the migration of children and women for the federal government and non-profits in the U.S. and Mexico.
 Her previous research experiences inform her work as a member of the Migration Scholar Collaborative and a co-coordinator of the Newberry Library's Seminar in Borderlands and Latino/a Studies.

-Dr. Padilla-Rodríguez earned her Ph.D. in History from Columbia University, where her research was supported by the Ford Foundation, Harry S. Truman Scholarship Foundation, American Historical Association, American Society for Legal History, and the Immigration and Ethnic History Society, among others.
+Dr. Padilla-Rodríguez earned her Ph.D. in History from Columbia University.
+Her research has been generously supported by the National Academy of Education/Spencer Foundation, Ford Foundation, Harry S. Truman Scholarship Foundation, American Historical Association, American Society for Legal History, and the Immigration and Ethnic History Society, among others.

 Selected Publications